Run by School of Ocean Sciences

 The aim of this module is to provide a broad overview of the diversity of marine vertebrates conduct an independent desk study on a specific aspect of the biology/ecology of a marine vertebrate (chosen by the student in consultation with staff) and develop independent study skills and research skills.
 The specific aims are:

 1) To develop knowledge and understanding of the diversity of marine vertebrates and their biology and ecology.
-2) To develop and test specific hypotheses through the logical use of published literature and datasets 3) Teach students how to communicate through scientific writing and a seminar presentation
+2) To develop and test specific hypotheses through the logical use of published literature and datasets 3) Teach students how to communicate through scientific writing

 The student, under the supervision of an appropriate member of staff, will be in control of the project from its inception through to the final report.
 The report will, therefore require students to apply their imagination, initiative and self-discipline.